LiaPlayground/e-Learning-2019/README.md

 *******************************************************************************

 --{{1}}--
-Some might adapt the question to handle the disambiguity in this question.
-But LiaScript also offeres different methods to tweak a quiz in various ways.
-It is either possible to add as manny hints, by adding question-marks in double brackets and let the user decide if he needs help, by clicking on the associated button in the rendered course.
-The additional `script`-tag allows to check the input and trim the input or transform the input to lower-case and to compare it with different allowed solution.
+Some might adapt the question to handle the disambiguity in this case.
+But LiaScript also offeres methods to tweak a quiz in different ways.
+It is either possible to add hints, by adding question-marks in double brackets and let the user decide if he needs help, by clicking on the associated button in the rendered course.
+The optional `script`-tag allows to check the input, in this case to trim it and to transform it lower-case and finally to compare it with different allowed solution.
 Therefor the `@input`-macro gets replaced by the current user input.
-The final Markdown-blocks surrounded by two lines of stars define an more detailed explanaition, which appears if either the user input was correct or if the user clicked onto the resolve button.
+The trailing Markdown-blocks surrounded by two lines of stars show a more detailed explanaition, which appears either if the user input was correct or if the user clicked onto the resolve button.

                                 {{1-2}}